-Codify guidance issued on habitat objectives tables in an IM which clarifies the appropriate use, scale, and importance of the ecological site and the current ecological state of the monitoring site.
-Policy and clarification Define a process to allow updates to habitat objectives tables as new on the intent, purpose, Continue research on information becomes available. and unique landscapes and habitat conditions (e.g., Utah captures plan and BLM processes habitat objectives beyond Explore an option to match the habitat objectives with the States' ecological site potential. amendment to consider plan, where available (not all States have quantitative objectives).
-Investigate opportunity rom address the further explain flexibility UFK 4180.
-In plans.
-Clarification was identified as an immediate action item by some
+Issue Discussion Short-Term Option Long-Term Option Scale Codify guidance issued on habitat objectives tables in an IM which clarifies the appropriate use, scale, and importance of the ecological site and the current ecological state of the monitoring site. Ë. D Define a process to allow updates to habitat objectives tables as new information becomes available.
+Policy and clarification on the intent, purpose, and use of habitat Continue research on habitat requirements for E) Adjusting the habitat objectives tables Ensure objectives in habitat objectives tables are consistent with unique landscapes and habitat conditions (e.g., Utah captures variations through various delineations). objectives tables, and flexibility provided in the plan and BLM processes to adjust the habitat GRSG, if new science warrants changes in habitat objectives beyond flexibility currently Multistate E pl Explore an option to match the habitat objectives with the States' plan, where available (not all States have quantitative objectives). ecological site potential. provided in plan.
+An amendment to consider updating habitat Explore the possibility to remove the habitat objectives tables from the plans, and determine what would be required to address the habitat requirement, as described in 43 CFR 4180. for plan maintenance to further explain flexibility in plans. objectives may be appropriate.
+St Clarification was identified as an immediate action item by some States.